abhishekraoas/MCA-Alumni-Network/README.md

 ![alt text](<MCA ALumni Network.png>)

 ## Important Instructions
+1- Before any updation in the code of your editor you must have to first use "git pull" command for the code updation or syncing.
-Backend is already done.
+2- Backend is already done.
 You have to only design the Modern UI of this project.
 You don't need to do the backend.
+3- You can use any UI library or framework you want.
+4- Please make sure the UI is responsive and looks good on all devices.

 ## Technologies Used